Year-End State and Local Tax Planning

 Sales and Use Tax Planning Considerations

-With economic nexus here to stay, sales and use taxes can be a significant financial burden if proper procedures are not in place and appropriately maintained.
+With economic nexus here to stay, sales and use taxes are likely a significant financial burden for multi-state businesses if proper procedures are not in place and appropriately maintained.
 The issues of taxability review, the use of marketplace facilitators, and exemption certificate management have garnered more analysis in a post-Wayfair world.
-Companies should periodically review their sales and use tax process and procedures, including, but not limited to:

 Nexus

-• Physical presence and economic nexus for sales tax purposes should be reviewed throughout the year to identify jurisdictions where
+• Physical presence and economic nexus for sales tax purposes should be reviewed throughout the year to identify jurisdictions where additional collection and self-assessment responsibilities may exist.

 Changing Tax Laws and Definitions

 • State definitions of taxable digital goods and services and cloud-based products are constantly evolving — and digital goods and services that were previously exempt are now taxable in several states.
+Maryland has been litigating its tax on digital advertising for several years and if it ultimately wins other states are certain to follow.

 Compliance